javapuppteernodejs/aws-captcha-solver/README.md

+# Solving and Bypassing Amazon captcha Waf Captcha Automatically When scraping

 This article provides insights into AWS WAF Captcha and its role in preventing automated activities such as web scraping, spam, and credential stuffing.
 AWS WAF Captcha, which stands for "Completely Automated Public Turing test to tell Computers and Humans Apart," presents puzzles or challenges to verify the user's human identity.
 While it may not be foolproof against advanced machine learning techniques, it effectively deters less sophisticated bot traffic and adds an extra layer of security.